20 Aug

 - The cost of providing the services to the general public plainly goes beyond any income that is generated.

-The supply of teaching staff or faculty by one eligible body to another is exempt.
+The supply of teaching staff or faculty from one eligible body to another is exempt.ย

 The standard rating is generally applicable to the supply of staff.

-Speak to an Accounting firm, or if you do not have one try looking for the term an accountant near me online to help you claim the correct VAT amounts effectively without making any huge errors.
+Speak to an Accounting firm, or if you do not have one, try looking for the term accountant online to help you claim the correct VAT amounts effectively without making any huge errors.

 Clear House Accountants are specialist Accountants in London, our trained in-house VAT Accountants make sure that smart and effective solutions for VAT are implemented for our clients while ensuring accuracy and savings.
 Speak to us to learn more.